PaulGreer1/CV_295797_JunSoftDev/README.md

 - In-memory storage of input and output data for use by various components

 - Relational databases: theory and practice: SQL, MySQL.
+The following demonstrates how I designed the schema and implemented the database for the TheGardenersWeb database:

 https://github.com/PaulGreer1/TheGardenersWeb/blob/main/database/StatementOfDataRequirements.md